After Months Of Talks, Italy Has A New Coalition Government

 Italy's anti-establishment 5-Star Movement and the right-wing League have persuaded the country's president to allow them to form a new government – a populist coalition that is already making waves with the European Union.

-The coalition will be headed by Prime Minister Giuseppe Conte, a popular but untested political figure who was rejected by President Sergio Mattarella just days ago.
+The coalition will be headed by Prime Minister Giuseppe Conte, an untested political figure.

-In a last-minute shuffle of cabinet posts aimed at appeasing Mattarella, Conte remained but an 81-year-old euro-skeptic economist, Paolo Savona, was shunted from the economy minister's post to a European affairs position.
+In a last-minute shuffle of cabinet posts aimed at appeasing President Sergio Mattarella, Conte remained but an 81-year-old euro-skeptic economist, Paolo Savona, was shunted from the economy minister's post to a European affairs position.

 The anti-immigrant and anti-European Union League and the maverick 5-Star Movement rode a wave of popular discontent into office.
-They have both called for a referendum to determine if Italy should stay in the Eurozone.
+In the past, both parties have called for a referendum to determine if Italy should stay in the Eurozone.

-Despite their agreement on key points in a broader populist agenda, the two parties found plenty of other disputes to hold up formation of a government.
+Despite their agreement on key points in a broader populist agenda, the two parties spent weeks arguing over who should be prime minister.

+Under the new agreement, 5-Star leader Luigi Di Maio and the League's Matteo Salvini will be deputy prime ministers.
+Many analysts have suggested that the two deputies will hold real power, leaving the inexperienced Conte to do their bidding.

 As NPR's Colin Dwyer reported earlier this week, "Their program, forged from long and, at times, strained negotiations, also includes a mixture of lower taxes and higher spending that has unnerved some European economists wary of ballooning debt."

-Meanwhile, investors have voted with their dollars.
-Fearing a Brexit-type referendum, Italian stocks have plummeted in recent days, shedding 1.8 percent on Tuesday.
+Investors, wary over the political impasse and the possibility that it might force new elections, sent Italian stocks plummeting in recent days.
+On Tuesday, shares shedded 1.8 percent.

-According to NPR's Jim Zarroli, "Although the two parties say they are not considering a departure from the eurozone, the mere suggestion of such a move has scared investors.
+According to NPR's Jim Zarroli, "Although the two parties say they are not considering a departure from the eurozone, the mere suggestion of such a move has [also] scared investors.
 The country represents the third-largest economy in the eurozone and also has substantial debt, much of it held by foreign banks."

-Even before it is official, the new government has already found itself at odds with the European Union.
+Even before it is official, the new government had already found itself at odds with the European Union.

 Reuters writes: